aholachek/react-flip-toolkit/README.md

 - Make sure you're updating the `flipKey` attribute in the `Flipper` component whenever an animation should happen.
 - If one of your `Flipped` components is wrapping another React component rather than a DOM element, [use a render prop to get the Flipped props](#wrapping-a-react-component) and pass down to the necessary DOM element.
 - Is the element that's receiving props from `Flipped` visible in the DOM? `react-flip-toolkit` attempts to optimize performance by not animating elements that are off-screen or elements that have no width or height.
+- `display:inline` elements cannot be animated.
+If you want an `inline` element to animate, set `display:inline-block`.

 ### Problem #2: Things look weird / animations aren't behaving